Fin Bartels: Werder Bremen

 Bartels signed a three-year contract with Werder Bremen.
 In his first season he was able to command a regular place in the team from matchday 3 onwards and made 29 league appearances scoring four goals.

 In the following 2015–16 season he played 30 matches taking his goal tally up to eight, mostly on the right of the midfield.

 In July 2016, Bartels agreed to a contract extension, reportedly until 2019.

 In December 2017, in a 2–1 win against Borussia Dortmund, Bartels tore his achilles tendon which required surgery.
 In March 2018, his contract was extended until 2020 after he and Werder Bremen decided to exercise such an option in his running contract.

 On 1 March 2019, following a long time out of action with complications during the healing process, it was announced he would play in two matches for the club's reserves before he would return to the first team squad.
 He scored in his first match with the reserves, a 1–1 draw away to SC Weiche Flensburg 08 on 3 March.
 In March, he made two substitute appearances for the first team, in a 4–2 win against Schalke 04 on matchday 25, and in a 3–1 away win against Bayer Leverkusen.
 He missed the rest of the season due to a muscle injury with manager Florian Kohfeldt expecting him to return in time for pre-season preparation in the summer.

 Holstein Kiel

 On 5 August 2020, Bartels moved back to boyhood club Holstein Kiel, playing in the 2.
 Bundesliga, for a second spell.
 He signed a two-year contract.
 On 13 January 2021, he scored a goal and the winning penalty for Holstein Kiel as they knocked out defending champions Bayern Munich in the DFB-Pokal.
 Bartels agreed a one-year contract extension until 2023 with Holstein Kiel in February 2022.

+Bartels retired from playing at the end of the 2022–23 season.